 - Too many options that take too long to narrow down

 - Search tools and filters make it difficult to find things

 - The service isn’t as good as it is in stores

 Kahneman’s findings about the impact of the memory of experience on decision-making have profound implications for any business that is eager to improve the customer experience and build loyalty.
 You have to keep in mind that the remembering self is the decision-maker.
 This means, you have to…

 - deliver consistent positive experiences across all touchpoints.
 The customer experience is a collection of all interactions a consumer has with your company – either by visiting your website, calling your contact center, or checking out your Instagram profile etc. You have to give the remembering self an experience that is worth remembering.

 - help visitors understand and purchase what they actually want and need and not what you want to sell.
-If customers leave your store dissatisfied or not confident with their purchase, then there’s less chance they’ll come back again in the future and more chance of them seeking out your competition to find that imagined better alternative.
+If customers leave your store dissatisfied or not confident with their purchase, then there’s less chance they’ll come back again in the future.
 You also risk the negative effects of buyer’s remorse and dissatisfaction with the overall experience as well as your store.

 - get ready to surprise.
 Wow them with something they wouldn’t have expected, such as a personal, special discount or taking advantage of technologies to create valuable and richer experiences.